 Today, these server farms are becoming a very large fraction of our global footprint.
 So, in a very concrete way, if you’re doing compression, you are contributing to ensuring a better future for our planet and the next generations.

 Boneh: Cryptography protects very critical personal and private business data.
 Obviously, governments rely on cryptography heavily too.
 The way it works is through protocols built on hard problems – like trying to factor a thousand-digit number.
-So, if you’re problem isn’t hard, your data isn’t secure.
+So, if your problem isn’t hard, your data isn’t secure.
 This is why the world cares about cryptography and the hard problems that underlie cryptography.

 Winstein: Almost everyone depends on these every day – even if they don’t know about it.
 I think that’s sort of core to what our students are learning about what it means to be an engineer: a responsibility for something that maybe not many people are necessarily even aware of, but they’ll definitely learn about if it goes awry.
 People don’t have to care about avionics software, but if you fly in a plane and the software misbehaves, you’re going to care.
 Likewise, if our credit records or the electricity grid are compromised, we’re all going to care about how information is stored and secured.